 South Korea is famous for its open street markets.
+The pandemic has resulted in less traffic than usual and many are looking to bounce back.
 You can find many open street markets in South Korea from Seoul to Jeju.
 They are a great place to experience the full authentic Korean shopping experience.
 Many sell a variety of Korean food, side dishes, clothes, accessories, and souvenirs.
 Most of these open street markets are open all year-round.
 They are visited by both locals and tourists and are very foreigner-friendly.
 It can be a bit crowded and chaotic but you will be able to find pretty much anything you need at these markets.
 We have chosen the 10 best open street markets all across South Korea.

 The oldest and largest traditional open market in Korea is Namdaemun Market located in Namdaemun.
 The market dates back to 1414, however during the Korean War it was destroyed by fires.
 South Korea rebuilt and renovated Namdaemun Market and it is not the largest retail market in all of Seoul.
 Namdaemun Market can only be accessed by foot and a majority of the shops are outside compared to Dongdaemun Market.
 Many retailers in Korea buy their items at Namdaemun at wholesale prices to resell in their stores in other cities.
 They are known for their famous street food called hotteok, a syrupy style Korean pancake.